-- On the first day of club play, take a card from the Ringer Board box, put your name on it and then circle the score that you shot for each hole.
-This is week number one. - Record any pars, birdies, eagles and chip-ins at the top of the card and keep a running total of these for the entire season. - Each week when you golf, pull your card and circle any scores on each hole that you improved on from previous weeks. - After entering your improvements, pars, birdies, eagles and chip-ins, file your card back in the Ringer Board box alphabetically.
+- Take a card from the Ringer Board box located upstairs in the clubhouse, put your name on it and then circle the score that you shot for each hole.
+This is week number one. - Record any pars, birdies, eagles and chip-ins at the top of the card and keep a running total of these for the entire season.
+Use numerical numbers please and no slashes. - Each week when you golf, pull your card from the Ringer Board box and circle any scores on each hole that you improved on from previous weeks. - After entering your improvements, pars, birdies, eagles and chip-ins, file your card back in the Ringer Board box, by last name alphabetically. - The last day to fill out your card is September 13^{th.} The cards will be picked up after this date.